Introducing the HANDSHAKE model

 View data of all HANDSHAKE projects

-HANDSHAKE is funded by CNZ and supported by Whitireia NZ, Makers 101 and JEMbooks
+HANDSHAKE is funded by CNZ with the core support of Whitireia NZ, Makers 101 and JEMbooks